-d. if the MCVideo client did not negotiate queueing of Transmission requests and if other MCVideo clients have the permission to send a media and if Cx (Simultaneous Transmission video) has reached it upper limit, the transmission control interface towards the MCVideo client in the transmission control server:
+d. if the MCVideo client did not negotiate queueing of Transmission requests and if other MCVideo clients have the permission to send media and if Cx (Simultaneous Transmission video) has reached it upper limit, the transmission control interface towards the MCVideo client in the transmission control server:

 i. shall enter the 'U: not permitted and Transmit Taken' state as specified in the clause 6.3.5.4.2; and